hapax/hapax.github.io/assets/minimal-networks.md

 	</figure>

 <span style="padding-left: 20px; display:block">
-(a) Find the minimal networks connecting a regular hexagon with a node in the centre.
-This is a situation where we have multiple tinkertoys.
+(a) Find the minimal network connecting a regular hexagon with a node in the centre.
+(To be clear, this central node is fixed.)
+You will need multiple tinkertoys!
 </span>

 <span style="padding-left: 20px; display:block">